jordansissel/sysadvent/2011/08/article.md

 ## Conclusion

-As stated, please take my opionated concerns detailed above for what they are - they are not facts.
+As stated, please take my opinionated concerns detailed above for what they are - they are not facts.
 I'm not writing off systemd as a failure by any stretch.

 Systemd itself has some fairly nice features for running services.
 Pretty much